GENERAL ASSEMBLY OF NORTH CAROLINA

 b.
 Has violated or failed to comply with any provision of this Article, rule adopted by the Commissioner, or order of the Commissioner.

-any felony, or, within the past 10 years, has been convicted of any misdemeanor
+convicted of any felony, or, within the past 10 years, has been convicted of

-or any offense involving breach of trust, moral turpitude , or fraudulent
+lending business, or any offense involving breach of trust, moral turpitude ,

-or dishonest dealing. or financial services or a financial services‑related
+or fraudulent or dishonest dealing. or financial services or a financial

-business or any fraud, false statements or omissions, theft or any wrongful
+services-related business or any fraud, false statements or omissions, theft or

-taking of property, bribery, perjury, forgery, counterfeiting, extortion, or a
+any wrongful taking of property, bribery, perjury, forgery, counterfeiting,

 d.
 Is permanently or temporarily enjoined by any court of competent jurisdiction from engaging in or continuing any conduct or practice involving any aspect of the mortgage lending business.

-order of the Commissioner denying, suspending, or revoking that person's
+subject of an order of the Commissioner denying, suspending, or revoking that

 denying or revoking that person's license as a mortgage broker or mortgage